1. Home

 It’s very likely that you’ll be driving at some point, whether to team meetings, Slimming World Head Office or even into town if travelling specifically for business purposes.

-Unless you have a vehicle specifically for Slimming World purposes, it is not likely that you’ll be proportioning all of your car costs – this can get difficult if your car is generally used for personal/family purposes, but can still be done.
+Unless you have a vehicle specifically for Slimming World purposes, it is unlikely that you’ll be proportioning all of your vehicle costs – this can get difficult if your car is generally used for personal/family purposes and secondary as a vehicle for your self employment, but can still be done.

-You will clock up some miles!
-If you’re planning to claim for miles instead of proportioning all of the above costs using the simplified route.
-This is recommended for most people if you’re using a normal car for Slimming World purposes.
+This is recommended for most people if you’re using a normal (personal) car for Slimming World consultant purposes.

 Under the simplified expenses route, you can claim as follows: